Should Your Small Business Offer Health Insurance?

 You can also compare plans through your state’s government-run small business health insurance, or SHOP, exchange, though your options will be more limited.
 To get a quote, you’ll need to know the age, smoking status, and location of each employee and dependent you might offer coverage to.

 Very small businesses paying modest wages are eligible for a three-year tax credit equal to as much as 50% of premiums paid for group insurance purchased on a SHOP exchange.
-The tax credit phases out as the number of full-time employees rises to 25 and average income increases to $50,000.
+The tax credit phases out as the number of full-time employees

 To compare, pick an individual plan with the same network type and cost-sharing as the group plan.
 You can get successive quotes for premiums for each employee and family through your insurance exchange or through an online broker like eHealth.
 If you are shopping outside the ACA’s open enrollment period, which runs from this coming November through January 2017, the employee must have a “life event,” such as gaining a new child or getting married, to join an Obamacare plan.

 How big will the federal subsidy be?
 You find out by comparing the cost of a specific health plan against the worker’s income, and the worker’s income against the federal poverty level.
 The Kaiser Family Foundation offers an easy-to-use subsidy calculator.
 You also need to know each employee’s household income and family size.